The Lumen building lights up the Newcastle Helix

 A beautiful building with bare bones

 The vision for The Lumen was for a minimalist building with maximum light.
 Design tolerances were different for the core, structural steelwork, steel and façade.
 This created tremendous challenges during the design stage.
-The client’s desire for exposed details meant that junctions between the core, steel and façade had to be perfect to avoid unsightly interfaces absolutely minute, otherwise it wouldn’t look right.
-The project team rigorously engaged the client to ensure every detail was to their satisfaction, and there were no unnecessary delays to the programme.
+The client’s desire for exposed details meant that junctions between the core, steel and façade had to be perfect to avoid unsightly interfaces.
+The project team worked closely with the client to ensure every detail was to their satisfaction, and there were no unnecessary delays to the programme.

-The building features a curtain wall façade, polished concrete a floor to reception area and raised access floors to the office areas, barriers with underfloor heating, integrated ‘halo’ lighting on the external façade and exposed services for all ceilings.
+The building features a curtain wall façade, a polished concrete floor in the reception area and raised access floors to the office areas, integrated ‘halo’ lighting on the external façade and exposed services for all ceilings.

 Construction in confined spaces